WELCOME TO CAPE MAY, NJ

 From its emergence as a popular seaside resort before the Civil War until now, Cape May has experienced both boom and bust.
 In 1869 and again in 1878, the town suffered major fires, the latter destroying 35 acres of property including most of Cape May’s legendary hotels.
 However, active community residents and city leaders helped rebuild Cape May into an architectural marvel of picturesque Victorian landscapes, and then maintained its turn-of-the-century look and feel by implementing conscientious zoning laws and an active historic preservation contingent.
 As a result, the entire city of Cape May was designated a National Historic Landmark in 1976.

 Victorian houses still line the sidewalks and a storied history still pervades this city, but something has changed in this tranquil little shore town.
-Unlike other popular East Coast seaside locales, Cape May stays open year-round and thrives during the fall season, with a variety of activities every weekend through Christmas.
-Cape May hosts world-renowned jazz and music festivals.
-It has not one, but two top-notch theater companies.
-It boasts award-winning wineries; top restaurants with menus ranging from finger food to fine dining and don’t miss our specialty shops with unique merchandise.
+Unlike other popular East Coast seaside locales, Cape May stays open year-round and thrives during the shoulder season, with a variety of activities every weekend through Christmas.
+Cape May hosts a world-renowned jazz and music festivals.
+Not one, but two top-notch theater companies.
+It boasts award-winning wineries; top restaurants with menus ranging from finger food to fine dining; funky shops with unique merchandise.

 Although Cape May was named one of America’s top beaches, non-beach bums can choose to participate in educational, natural, cultural, or sightseeing activities beyond the sea.
 Cape May activities run the gamut and span all ages, allowing each visitor to design a personalized vacation with his or her own customized itinerary.